• How it works

 Final insights: Choosing the right property for your path

-• Choose house hacking or single-family homes for equity growth and control
+• House hacking or single-family homes support equity growth and control

 👉 Not sure how to manage your property after purchase?
 Here’s what to expect from a property management company, including how they help you scale your rental business efficiently.